Staff Team

 (he/him)

-Adam came to the role with a deep respect for the Council's work, having served 20 years at member LeadingAge Minnesota - most recently as Vice President of Membership and Strategic Affiliations - and as a past President of member Minnesota Gerontological Society.
+Adam came to the role with a deep respect for the Council's work, having served 20 years at LeadingAge Minnesota - most recently as Vice President of Membership and Strategic Affiliations - and as a past President of the Minnesota Gerontological Society.

-From his work in the halls of the State Capitol on aging policy or in communities across the state coordinating grassroots advocacy, to his thought leadership on workforce solutions or person-directed services, Suomala has been dedicated to the field of aging since 2000.
+From his aging policy work in the halls of the State Capitol and in communities across the state coordinating grassroots advocacy, to his thought leadership on workforce solutions or person-directed services, Suomala has been dedicated to the field of aging since 2000.

-In his role, Adam leads the collaborative in its strategic priorities and is responsible for managing all critical business functions, staff, grants and contracts for the non-profit organization.
-He also serves as Convener of the Finish Strong Funders Network for Aging Services and staff to the Minnesota Diverse Elders Coalition.
+In his role, Adam leads the collaborative in its strategic priorities and is responsible for managing all critical business functions, staff, grants and contracts of the nonprofit.
+He also serves as Co-Convener of the Finish Strong Funders Network.

 Suomala holds a BA in Political Science from the University of Minnesota - Twin Cities and a Masters of Public Affairs (MPA) from the Humphrey School of Public Affairs.